Liam-Booth-Data/spaceship_problem/README.md

 ## Executive Summary

 This project explores the Spaceship Titanic problem using machine learning (classifiers), to accurately predict a target variable (whether a passenger would be transported to another dimension) depending on a set of given features.
 The potential benefits are adding to the data science research community by showcasing new ways of tacking this classification task, which will also help companies discover new, more powerful ways to solve business problems with ML like identifying which customers are likely to churn.
 The Spaceship Titanic problem is a new ML classification problem with the goal of getting an highly accurate predictive model to help push the boundaries of data science.
+I will end this section with the hypothesis which will be used as guiadance throughout this project: Passenger demographics, travel details, and onboard activities significantly influence the likelihood of being transported to an alternate dimension during the Spaceship Titanic’s collision with a spacetime anomaly.

 ## Data Preprocessing